SnapperGee/the-weather/README.md

 ## Use

-A city name and country delineated by a comma, for instance `San Francisco, US`, is used to get the current and 5 day weather forecast for that city.
-If the city or country name isn't recognized or the inputted format isn't correct, then an alert is displayed highlighting the problem.
+A city name and country, delineated by a comma (for instance, `San Francisco, US`), are used to get the current and 5 day weather forecast for that city.
+If the city or country name isn't recognized, or if the format of the input is incorrect, then an alert is displayed highlighting the problem.

 Up to 20 searches are saved in the history and can easily be recalled.